 The problem with the boiling method is that the beer ends up tasting flat, without the complexity of the beers we’ve come to know and love.

-However, with a few precautions and a little bit of patience, homebrewers can achieve great-tasting non-alcoholic beer.
+However, with a few precautions and a little bit of patience, homebrewers can achieve great-tasting non-alcoholic beer, alcohol free ipa, alcohol free stout, or beer alternatives that are already producing non alcoholic beers.

 Heat The Beer

 At this point, you can transfer your fully-fermented beer to a stockpot or your brew kettle.
-From here, you can choose how to heat your beer.
+From here, you can choose how much alcohol is to heat your beer.

 - Oven heating.
 Set your stockpot or brew kettle inside an oven for 20-30 minutes with an oven temperature of 180 degrees Fahrenheit.
 Make sure the oven is preheated before you put the beer inside.